 Zerk, who was also the fourth largest shareholder in Stewart-Warner, “had no intention of watching his investments depreciate without a murmur,” according to a 1934 piece in Time magazine.
 “Last spring Mr. Zerk launched a ferocious proxy campaign to oust the management [at Stewart-Warner], charging them with pocketing unconscionable fat bonuses, with gross inefficiency and a general lack of business acumen.”

 Zerk’s rebellion was largely successful, as a new board of directors was elected in 1933, which soon uncovered evidence to support Zerk’s accusations against the S-W officers.
 Smith, Zucker, LaChance and Bucklin—most of whom had been with the company from its earliest days— were all kicked to the curb and sued for recovery of misspent funds.
+Charles Smith, who had already lost much of his personal fortune after the stock market crash, was “most hurt and embittered that men in Stewart Warner whom he had brought to power, and whom he regarded as friends, would undermine and turn on him in the crunch.”
 Joseph Otis, a Yale grad, was elected the new company president, and James S. Knowlson—a Cornell grad and former president of the Speedway MFG Co.—was elected chairman of the board.

 [Left: 1933 ad for a Stewart-Warner Movie Camera.
 Top: The new S-W leadership after Zerk’s 1933 rebellion.
 Bottom Center: Inventor and S-W stakeholder Oscar Zerk.
 Bottom Right: A Stewart Warner Service Station in Seattle, WA, 1937]